Julie Christmas: History

 At the time of The Bad Wifes release, Christmas was also said to be working on a book titled The Scribbles and Scrapes of Amy Anyone: (A Multiple Personality Autobiography), featuring illustrations from Nix Turner, who is known for her work on Emily the Strange.
 The book was to be accompanied by a musical album to be played while reading the book that would signal the reader when to turn the page.

 In 2012, Christmas appeared on the record From Beyond Love by Strings of Consciousness.
 In 2015, she appeared as a guest on Pigs' album Wronger.

 Christmas appeared as a featured guest on the Swedish post-metal band Cult of Luna's entire seventh studio album titled Mariner, released on April 8, 2016.
 Like the rest of the band's discography, Mariner is a concept album, which touches on themes of exploring outer space.

+Christmas performed her first show in six years on March 6, 2023, at New York City's Saint Vitus Bar.
+Her backing band included Cult of Luna guitarist Johannes Persson.
+Christmas also played the Dutch metal Roadburn Festival in April 2023 after originally being scheduled for the canceled 2020 edition.